 E. Teaching

 Teaching is defined as instruction conducted under the auspices of Weber State University.

-This category includes formal classroom instruction and student activities directly related to classroom instruction including supervision of laboratory activities, research projects, co-op education and course-related field trips.
+Teaching activities may include, but are not limited to: classroom instruction, on-line instruction, laboratory activities, field work or field trips, supervising projects, preparation of course materials, and a variety of advisory, supervisory, or sponsorship roles including community engaged learning, undergraduate research, student clubs and organizations, events, and programs as well as other types of teaching activities.
 This category also includes the preparation and use of teaching materials such as course syllabi and other materials intended for instructional use.

 It shall be the responsibility of the candidate and department to provide evidence of successful teaching experiences; therefore, teaching performance shall be evaluated by students, peers and appropriate administrators.
 Two or more teaching evaluations must be completed in each year of the candidate’s probationary period.
 The evaluations shall include department or college-wide comparisons.